gta-reversed/gta-reversed/README.md

     You can download them in a single [archive](https://github.com/gta-reversed/gta-reversed-modern/blob/master/contrib/plugins.zip).

 ### Debugging
-To run the game with the Modern plugin, you just need to run the "Local Windows Debugger" in Visual Studio.
+0) Make sure the latest DLL is in the `scripts` folder of your GTASA installation - Skip this step if you've used `install.py` (As it uses symlinks!)
+1) Launch the game
+2) Attch using the [ReAttach plugin](https://marketplace.visualstudio.com/items?itemName=ErlandR.ReAttach) to make your life easier

 ### Other plugins
 Using other (than the ones we've tested) plugins is strongly discouraged and we provide __**no support**__.

-In case that doesn't suit your needs, use the [ReAttach plugin](https://marketplace.visualstudio.com/items?itemName=ErlandR.ReAttach) to make your life easier.

 ## Contributing